AnthonyF747/AnthonyF747.github.io/hw8/hw8journal.md

 At the top of the landing page, there is a navbar with 5 elements.
 The first is the "Home" link which takes a user back to the landing page.
 The next four links will display the list of database entries for that specific element, such as a list of sellers in the database.
 I used scaffolding when building the controllers and views for the tables elements and have removed most of the links except for the details link.

+I did adjust this code a little to somewhat match up with the requirement.
+The phone number check is something I wanted to implement so the database was being used by all classes.

 The landing page contains four card elements for seller, buyer, item, and bid.
 When a user comes on to the webpage and wants to buy or sell an item, they will click on the link at the bottom of the appropriate card and be taken to a check account page.
 On this page, the user will be prompted to enter their phone number to determine if they have bought or sold on the site previously.
 If they have not, the user is redirected to enter their full name, phone number, and email address in order to post an item or post a bid for an item.

 Here is the check account page: